Wear a tie young man, wear a tie young man -

 We women ditched our bustles and the corsets went too.

-If you want to join the modern world, you know what to do!!
+So if you want to join the modern world - well, you know what to do!!

 Copyright on all my poems